A cancer survivor shares how his wife’s insistence led to his diagnosis.

 “I never dreamed I would get cancer,” he said.
 “I was shocked and wondered if I was about to die.
 I didn’t know where to go from there and was pretty anxious those first few days.
 But I had my family there to support me.”

-Once again, Megan stepped in, helping her husband find the best specialists.
+Once again, Megan stepped in, helping her husband find specialists to get him the care he needed.

 “She said, ‘We’re going to go through this the right way and see the best of the best.
 Everything is going to be just fine,’” Lonnie said.

-Lonnie went to see a Norton Cancer Institute oncologist, who ordered a PET scan that revealed his cancer had not spread.
+Lonnie went to see Norton Cancer Institute oncologist Don A. Stevens, M.D., who ordered a positron emission tomography (PET) scan that revealed his cancer had not spread.
 Good news there.
 But the imaging test picked up something else: A suspicious-looking spot in his colon.
-A gastroenterologist performed an endoscopy and colonoscopy, discovering a large precancerous polyp that required removal.
+A gastroenterologist performed an endoscopy and colonoscopy, discovering a large precancerous polyp that would require surgical removal.

 This early detection became a lifesaver since the normal age for a colonoscopy is between 45 and 50 years old.
 Lonnie will have to undergo a colonoscopy annually as a preventive measure.